9th Infantry Division (Belgium): Second World War

 The 10th Division to its south, neighbouring the British Expeditionary Force, was under more serious attack.
 Since the British by the 21st were wavering, the 16th regiment was deployed to the very south of the Belgian line to prevent immediate envelopment.
 For the men of the 16th, this was the fourth line in less than two weeks which had to be hastily prepared.
 They promptly came under German artillery fire.

 When the Germans reached the English Channel, a third retreat was ordered on 22 May.
 This time, the 9th was to take up reserve positions around Tielt, supporting the main line behind the Lys River.
 The 17th regiment was detached from the 9th division, and put at the disposal of the 2nd Division Chasseurs Ardennais.

 By this time, there were signs of discipline breaking down, with some troops ordered to carry on at gunpoint.

 In any case, the 9th was called into action soon after the German breakthrough near Kortrijk.
-They were to take up position at the canal between Roeselare and the Lys on 24 May.
-This would be the last stand of the 9th Division.
+They took up positions at the canal between Roeselare and the Lys on 24 May.
+This would be the last stand of the Division.

-The 8th and 16th regiment took up position near Ingelmunster and Izegem.
+The 8th and 16th regiments took up positions near Ingelmunster and Izegem.
 However, they found out the Germans had already crossed the canal at several points.
 After heavy combat on the 25th and 26th, some involving door-to-door fighting in Izegem, the regiments were slowly giving away their positions at the canal.
-Despite some locally successful counterattacks south of Ardooie, by the end of the 27th the regiments were slowly disintegrating with the companies that were not captured falling back towards the sea.
+Despite some locally successful counterattacks south of Ardooie, by the end of 27th, the regiments were slowly disintegrating with the companies that were not captured falling back towards the sea.